 - As for the colors:

-- the changing colors tending to blue are due to temperatures below 140/145 degrees
+- the iridescent colors tending to blue are due to temperatures below 140/145 °

-- while the reddish or sometimes yellowish colors are due to the concentration of the solution that “defies” water and then the piece “oxidizes” quickly or in jargon they say it burns (rusts).
+- while the reddish colors or sometimes tending to yellowish are due to the concentration of the solution that “lacks” water and therefore the piece “oxidizes” quickly or in jargon they say that it burns (rusts).

-- Moving on to the final stage of the burnishing operation, once you remove the piece from the bath, you have to wash it for a few seconds in clean water to purify it from the solution, then wet it with a sponge or soak it with emulsifying oil that precisely emulsifying with the watery tracks on the piece ensures lubrication avoiding oxidation.
+- Moving on to the final phase of the burnishing operation, once the piece has been removed from the bathroom, you must wash it for a few seconds in clean water to purify it from the solution, then wet it with a sponge or immersing it with emulsifiable oil that precisely emulsifying with the aqueous traces present on the piece guarantees lubrication avoiding oxidation.

 Ps.
-The emulsive oil you can buy in specialized shops and hardware for millers and turners (it is used for tool cooling) and takes on a milky coloring.
+The emulsive oil can be purchased in stores and specialized hardware for milling and turning machines (it is used for cooling tools) and takes on a milky color.
 It costs little: about 5/6 euros per liter.

-Handle the pieces with rubber gloves so that your hands do not leave traces of grease on the piece.
+Handle the pieces with rubber gloves so that your hands do not leave traces of grease on the workpiece.

-Degrease the pieces to be browned with professional degreasers such as fulcrum or alternatively detergents for dishes but better the fulcron.
+Degrease the pieces to be browned well with professional degreasers such as fulcrum or alternatively dishwashing detergents but better the fulcron.

-If you really want to do things right, give it a pass in hydrochloric acid (muriatic acid).
+If you really want to do things in a workmanlike manner, also give it a pass in hydrochloric acid (muriatic acid).

 Now the pieces or the piece should be degreased.

-Soak the pieces in the boiling solution by holding them tied with an iron thread, better if thread is stainless steel because stainless steel can not be burnished.
+Immerse the pieces in the boiling solution keeping them tied with an iron wire, better if the wire is stainless steel because the stainless steel can not be burnished.

-Let the pieces boil inside for 20-30 minutes by checking them from time to time to see if the color achieved is what you want.
+Let the pieces boil inside for 20-30 minutes checking them from time to time to see if the color achieved is the desired one.

-During the process the water evaporates, so it is necessary but doing VERY WARNING restore with a ladle the water that evaporates.
+During the process the water evaporates, so it is necessary but being VERY CAREFUL to restore with a ladle the water that evaporates.

-Be very careful, because diluting the solution lowers the boiling point and then the mixture tends to splash and that’s why you have to use the ladle with a long handle and that allows you to keep a certain distance.
+Be very careful, because diluting the solution lowers the boiling point and therefore the mixture tends to splash and that is why you have to use the ladle with a long handle and that allows you to keep a certain distance.

 - wash them in running water.
-Consider that to neutralize the effect of acid you have to dip it (just for a short time) in a solution of water and bicarbonate being basic cancels out or even in a solution of caustic soda but here you have to be more careful so I recommend you with water and bicarbonate .
+Consider that to neutralize the effect of the acid you have to immerse it (just for a little) in a solution of water and bicarbonate being basic cancels out or even in a solution of caustic soda but here you have to be more careful so I recommend you with water and bicarbonate.

 - clean the pieces by scratching them with an abrasive sponge (the classic yellow and green kitchen),

-Let the pieces rest for a couple of days in a lightly oiled rag.
+Let the pieces rest a couple of days in a lightly oiled rag.

 It is a process that is routinely used on weapons, rifle barrels, barrel, shutter, etc.

-Such protection is certainly not comparable to a galvanizing or a chrome …
+Such protection is certainly not comparable to a galvanizing or chrome plating …

-The protection layer of some micron is formed by iron oxides, (hematite) that protect, passively the lower layers.
+The protective layer of a few microns is formed by iron oxides, (hematite) that protect, passivating the lower layers.

-Aesthetically the matte black or black burnished has on the blade an aesthetic result that is truly eye-catching.
+Aesthetically the black or matt black burnishing has an aesthetic result on the blade that is really captivating.

 Burnished pieces should always be kept slightly oiled.

-The burnishing made with this system is from the point of view of protection certainly better than the many cold burners that are found on the market.
+The burnishing done with this system is certainly better from the point of view of protection than the many cold burnishers that are on the market.

-The solution could also be reusable but should be put in containers suitable for chemicals.
+The solution could also be reusable but must be placed in containers suitable for chemicals.

 - Always pay close attention

-- The solution is dangerous for the temperature of use of 140 degrees Celsius and for the presence inside the caustic soda that is highly burnt.
+- The solution is dangerous due to the operating temperature of 140°C and the presence inside of caustic soda which is highly burning.

-- In case of accidental contact with the solution wash the part in the water abundantly and if necessary go to an emergency room.
+- In case of accidental contact with the solution wash the part thoroughly in water and if necessary go to an emergency room.

-- To dispose of the burnishing solution once cooled you need to dilute it with plenty of water before throwing it away.
+- To dispose of the burnishing solution once cooled you must dilute it with plenty of water before throwing it away.

-Like everything if you know someone or company that performs burns professionally is a correct choice because without good equipment it is not easy to have a professional quality level.
+Like everything if you know some person or company that performs burnishing professionally it is a correct choice because without good equipment it is not easy to have a professional quality level.

-The galvanic method for burning metals is one of several professional methods that are widely used today, even at the industrial level.
-This method consists of dipping the piece to be treated in a watery solution of sodium sulfate (or “Schlippe salt”), of sodium carbonate anidro and then practicing electrolysis for a few minutes at room temperature with a current of 0.35 (A) at voltages between 2.4 and 4 volts (V).
+The galvanic method to carry out the burnishing of metals is one of the various professional methods widely used today, even at an industrial level.
+This method consists of immersing the piece to be treated in an aqueous solution of sodium sulphantimoniate (or “Schlippe salt”), of anhydrous sodium carbonate and then electrolysis for a few minutes at room temperature with a current of 0.35 amperes (A) at voltages between 2.4 and 4 volts (V).
 This method is also used in the treatment of copper and brass.

-So my advice regarding the specific case of the hot burner of metals is to test simple details such as screws or bolts, or some waste of hardened steel to be able to see the result without wasting time and Material.
+So my advice regarding in the specific case of the post of hot burnishing of metals is to do tests on simple details such as screws or bolts, or some waste of hardened steel to be able to see the result without wasting time and material.

-After that it is also important to check that the burn is stable and with the right “depth” to make sure that it is uniform and stable on the material and does not go away with a slight abrasion.
+After that it is also important to check that the burnishing is stable and with the right “depth” to be sure that it is uniform and stable on the material and does not go away with a slight abrasion.

 Personally doing things at home is a personal pleasure but remember that the comparison you have to do with the same object or similar made by a professional.

-If you don’t reach a certain level of quality, it means you still need to improve your achievement process.
+If you do not reach a certain level of quality, it means that you still need to improve your production process.

-You can also try the cold burnishing process of the ballistol or Birchwood Casey.
+You can also try the cold burnishing process of ballistol or Birchwood Casey.

 It is chemical burnishing but it has excellent quality levels to be done with this method.

-Much used in the weapons industry but not only but I think the best thing is to test an old knife or a “wrong” knife before you do it directly on your favorite blade.
+Widely used in the weapons industry but not only but I think the best thing is to do tests on an old knife or on a “wrong” knife before doing it directly on your favorite blade.

 Are you experience?